Adversarially Robust PAC Learnability of Real-Valued Functions

 In the robust $\pac$ learning framework, the problem of learning binary function classes was studied by \citet{montasser2019vc}.
 They showed that uniform convergence does not hold in this setting, and as a result, robust empirical risk minimization is not sufficient to ensure learnability.
-Yet, they showed that $\VC$ classes are learnable, by considering an improper learning rule (that is, the algorithm outputs a function that is not in the function class that we aim to learn.
+Yet, they showed that $\VC$ classes are learnable, by considering an improper learning rule; the learning algorithm outputs a function that is not in the function class that we aim to learn.

-In this work, we aim to provide a theoretical understanding of the robustness of real-valued predictors in the $\pac$ learning model, with an arbitrary set of perturbations.
-The work of \citet{attias2019improved} considered this question for a finite set of perturbations.
-They obtained sample complexity guarantees based on uniform convergence, which is no longer true for an arbitrary set of perturbations.
+In this work, we provide a theoretical understanding of the robustness of real-valued predictors in the $\pac$ learning model, with arbitrary perturbation sets.
+The work of \citet{attias2019improved} considered this question for finite perturbation sets, they obtained sample complexity guarantees based on uniform convergence, which is no longer true for arbitrary perturbation sets.
 We address the fundamental question, \textit{which real-valued function classes are robustly learnable?}

 Furthermore, we study the robust learnability of convex classes, a natural and commonly studied subcategory for regression.
 We address the question, \textit{are real-valued convex classes properly robustly learnable?} On the one hand, some non-convex function classes provably require improper learning due to \citet{montasser2019vc}.
-On the other hand, \citet{mendelson2017optimal} showed that for non-robust regression with the mean squared error, proper learning is sufficient.
+On the other hand, \citet{mendelson2017optimal} showed that non-robust regression with the mean squared error is properly learnable.